Something Green Gift Shop

 âą The photograph of Ishigaki Island was taken by Christoph Schmid.

-Let the star sand become a reminder of the mysteries of the sea and a fascinating part of your collection or gift it to someone with a love for the sea and its hidden wonders.
+Let the star sand become a reminder of the mysteries of the sea and a fascinating part of your collection or give it as a gift to someone with a love for the sea and its hidden wonders.

 Share